-The HDL design and project files for this tutorial are included in one of two "counter" subdirectories under the share/demo_design directory in the Identify software installation.
-Before you begin the tutorial, copy the appropriate (VHDL or Verilog) "counter" subdirectory to a local directory and make sure that you have read and write permission for the directory and files.
+The HDL design and project files for this tutorial are included in "counter" subdirectory under the share/demo_design directory in the Identify software installation.
+Before you begin the tutorial, copy the "counter" subdirectory to a local directory and make sure that you have read and write permission for the directory and files.